The Pacific Crest Trail Women’s Gear Guide (2021 Survey)

 - This survey does invoke some math.
 I suggest you familiarize yourself with the words average, median (M), and standard deviation (σ).

-- All weights (and for backpacks, capacity) for products below are for products in a size medium and/or regular unless otherwise noted.
+- All weights (and capacities for backpacks) for products listed below are for medium and/or regular-sized products, unless otherwise noted.

-- I only included items in the “highest-rated” section that were used by at least ten hikers.
+- I only included items in the “highest-rated” section that at least ten hikers used.

-- If two pieces of gear have the same rating, the higher ranking is given to the piece of gear that had a higher number of users.
+- If two pieces of gear have the same rating, the higher ranking is given to the piece of gear that has a higher number of users.

 Highest-Rated Gear: Women vs. Overall

-Before getting into the specifics, I thought it would be interesting to look at how gear rated by women compared to the overall gear ratings from all Pacific Crest Trail hikers.
-Below, is a comparison of the most-common gear compared.
+Before delving into the specifics, I thought it would be interesting to examine how women rate gear compared to the overall gear ratings from all Pacific Crest Trail hikers.
+Below is a comparison of the most common gear compared.

-Below is a look at the most commonly used gear for women compared with the most commonly used gear overall.
+Below is a comparison of the most commonly used gear for women with the gear used overall.
 In case you missed it, a comparison of the highest-rated gear is just above this.

 GEAR | FEMALE HIKERS | ALL HIKERS |